JohanAponte/first-spring/README.md

 # Spring
-Setting up the initial configutarion for Spring through Maven Repository.
-In addition it is made to understand how Spring manages its container.
+Setting up the initial configuration for Spring through Maven Repository.
+In addition, it is made to understand how Spring manages its container.